cmeiklejohn/cmeiklejohn.github.io/_posts/2014-09-28-try-derflow.markdown

 conflict-free replicated data types.
-We've been well on our way to that goal, influenced heavily by Peter Van Roy's [work on dataflow programming][CTMCP], by the [Bloom][Bloom] work at the University of California, Berkeley, as well as the [LVars][LVars] work at the Indiana University.
+We've been well on our way to that goal, influenced heavily by Peter Van Roy's [work on dataflow programming][CTMCP], by the [Bloom][Bloom] work at the University of California, Berkeley, as well as the [LVars][LVars] work at Indiana University.

 In this post, we aim to give a high level overview of our inspirations for the work, the general progress, links to videos, publications, and